mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Classes/Bard/Bard.md

 Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, representing a change in focus as you use your skills and magic:

-- Replace one of the skills you chose for the Expertise feature with one of your other skill proficiencies that isn't benefiting from Expertise.
+- Replace one of the skills you chose for the [[#Expertise]] feature with one of your other skill proficiencies that isn't benefiting from Expertise.

 - Replace one cantrip you learned from this class's Spellcasting feature with another cantrip from the [[Bard Spells|bard spell list]].

 ### Font of Inspiration

-Beginning when you reach 5th level, you regain all of your expended uses of Bardic Inspiration when you finish a short or long rest.
+Beginning when you reach 5th level, you regain all of your expended uses of Bardic Inspiration when you finish a [[Short Rest|short]] or [[long rest]].

 ### Countercharm

 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
-As an action, you can start a performance that lasts until the end of your next turn.
-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+As an [[action]], you can start a performance that lasts until the end of your next turn.
+During that time, you and any friendly creatures within 30 feet of you have [[advantage]] on saving throws against being [[frightened]] or [[charmed]].
 A creature must be able to hear you to gain this benefit.
-The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
+The performance ends early if you are [[incapacitated]] or silenced or if you voluntarily end it (no action required).

 ### Magical Secrets